F4S is the ultimate team building tool

 • But be mindful that not everyone enjoys reading, and some people may even find it draining - meaning it could end up feeling like a stressful commitment on top of everything else, rather than something they genuinely get excited about.
 Consider letting people who have a low motivation for reading sit this one out.

-4) Movie night
+4. Movie night

 This is sure to be a popular option, and while it doesn't involve a lot of team interaction, there is still plenty of bonding to be had.
-We recommend having a post-movie discussion for about 15 minutes for everyone to chat about their opinions and favorite part of the film!
+We recommend having a post-movie discussion for about 15 minutes for everyone to chat about their opinions and favorite parts of the film!

 Skills it'll build: Communication, creativity, critical thinking